nialredha/ExploreGraphics/README.md

 ## Overview
 I was curious about graphics and the math involved, so I started a shadertoy account (https://www.shadertoy.com/user/nialred) and played around with signed distance functions.
-After making a cool shader, I wanted to find out how well it
-could run on one CPU core...
+After making a shader I liked, I wanted to find out how well it could run on one CPU core...

 I also wrote some code to generate a sphere normal map in a .ppm file, which was part of a tutorial.
 I learned a lot from it, but the results aren't nearly as interesting as porting shadertoy code to C (in my opinion).